kokkos/kokkos-core-wiki/API-Reference/Kokkos::parallel_for.md

 ## Semantics

 * Neither concurrency nor order of execution of iterations are guaranteed.
 * The call is potentially asynchronous.
-To guarantee a kernel has finished, a developer should call fence on the execution space on which the kernel is run
+To guarantee a kernel has finished, a developer should call fence on the execution space on which the kernel is run.

 ## Examples